jscottcarson/iotanium/docs/source/sensors/sensors.rst

     - The connection between H15 and the blue (-) rail.

 - Connect your photocell to E28 and E30.
 The component does not have a polarity, so it can be connected either way.
-- Locate another 10K ohm resistor (light brown with brown, black, orange, and gold bands).
+- Locate another 4.7K ohm resistor (light brown with yellow, violet, red and gold bands).
 Connect it between C28 and any free hole on the blue (-) rail.
 This is a `pulldown` resistor to limit the current of the photocell to a controlled range, and provide a path to ground.
 - With jumper wires, make the following connections:

     - D30 to any free hole on the red (+) rail.
 This will power the photocell.